{user_name}

 Functional Model Power On

-① Plug in ② Switch on ③ Wait 3 min for sensors
+① Plug in ② Turn on switch ③ Wait 3 min for sensors

 Show boundaries

-Show ➔ Move a sensor (automatic hide after 5 s)
+Show ➔ Move a sensor (automatically hides after 5 s)

 Game “Beer Pong”

-Throw the ball by hand (sensor) into the cup (two blue boundary lines).
+Throw the ball with your hand (sensor) into a cup (two blue boundary lines).

 The player who hits the cup first wins.